Arranon Side Effects

 Generic Name: nelarabine

-Note: This document contains side effect information about nelarabine.
-Some of the dosage forms listed on this page may not apply to the brand name Arranon.
+Note: This page contains information about the side effects of nelarabine.
+Some of the dosage forms included on this document may not apply to the brand name Arranon.

-Some side effects of Arranon may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Arranon may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to nelarabine: intravenous solution

 Along with its needed effects, nelarabine (the active ingredient contained in Arranon) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking nelarabine:More common